-17.2 Remuneration
+18.2 Remuneration

-The Remuneration Policy of the Key Managerial Personnel and other employees consists of the following:
+The Remuneration Policy of the key managerial personnel and other employees consists of the following:

-17.2.1 Components:
+- 18.2.1 Components:

 - i) Fixed pay

 - a) Basic salary

 - b) Allowances

 - c) Perquisites

-- d) Retirals

-- ii) Variable pay
+- d) Retirals - ii) Variable pay

-- 17.2.2 Factors for determining and changing fixed pay:
+18.2.2 Factors for determining and changing fixed pay:

 - i) Existing compensation

 - ii) Education

 - iii) Experience

 - iv) Salary bands

 - v) Performance

 - vi) Market benchmark

-- 17.2.3 Factors for determining and changing variable pay:
+- 18.2.3 Factors for determining and changing variable pay:

 - i) Business performance

 - ii) Individual performance

-- iii) Grade
+- iii) Work level

-18. Analysis of remuneration
+19. Analysis of remuneration

-The information required pursuant to Sections 134(3)(q) and 197(12) of the Companies Act, 2013 read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is given at page number 18.
+The information required pursuant to Sections 134(3)(q) and 197(12) of the Companies Act, 2013 read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is given at page number 19.

-The Company is not required to disclose the information required as there were no employees during 2021-22 drawing remuneration exceeding the limit specified.
+The Company is not required to disclose the information required as there were no employees during 2022-23 drawing remuneration exceeding the limit specified.

-19. Management Discussion and Analysis
+20. Management Discussion and Analysis

-The Management Discussion and Analysis covering performance is given at page number 19.
+The Management Discussion and Analysis covering performance is given at page number 20.

-20. Corporate Governance Report
+21. Corporate Governance Report

-20.1 Statement of declaration given by the Independent Directors
+21.1 Declaration given by the Independent Directors

-The Independent Directors have given declarations under Section 149(6) of the Companies Act, 2013.
+The Independent Directors have given declarations under Section 149(6) of the Act.

-20.2 Report
+21.2 Report

-The Corporate Governance Report is given at page number 20.
-Details about the number of meetings of the Board held during 2021-22 are given at page number 25.
-The composition of the Audit Committee is given at page number 28.
+The Corporate Governance Report is given at page number 21.
+Details about the number of meetings of the Board held during 2022-23 are given at page number 26.
+The composition of the Audit Committee is given at page number 29.